Find out what your child will be learning this term in Reception.

 Children will learn to:

-The children will be encouraged to share their thoughts and ideas with their classmates.
+All the children will be encouraged to share their thoughts and ideas with their classmates.
 Children will be supported to speak in full sentences and use as much interesting vocabulary as possible.
-We encourage the children to develop their speaking skills through a wide range of activities across the curriculum, including storytelling, singing and role play.
-We support them in modelling language and using new vocabulary as they play.
-Our talk topics for this half term are: ‘Getting on and falling out’, and ‘Keeping safe and well’.
+Our talk topics for this half term are: Differences, Comic Relief and Our Garden.

 Number and Numerical Patterns